aaronparker/nerdio-actions/scripts/README.md

 ## Uninstall scripts

 Scripts here will uninstall target applications.
 Run on target session hosts when users are not signed in, as applications will be forcibly uninstalled.

+Where supported, uninstall commands will save uninstall logs to `$env:ProgramData\Evergreen\Logs`.